saketh269/azure-ecommerce-data-engineering/README.md

 ![Star Schema](architecture/star_schema.png)

 The curated analytics layer follows a star schema design with `fact_sales` as the central fact table and customer, product, and date dimensions.

+## Repository Navigation
+Each folder in this repository contains its own README.md describing the responsibilities, design decisions, and implementation details for that stage of the data pipeline.